Vital Signs (Body Temperature, Pulse Rate, Respiration Rate, Blood Pressure)

 The American Heart Association recommends the following guidelines for home blood pressure monitoring:

-Don't smoke or drink coffee for 30 minutes before taking your blood pressure.
+Don't smoke, have caffeinated drinks, or exercise for 30 minutes before taking your blood pressure.

 Go to the bathroom before the test.